tomas-fryza/esp-micropython/lab4-timers/README.md

 ## Part 3: Simple timer-controled tasks

-Creating a time domain using the main timer interrupt of an ESP32 in MicroPython is a powerful way to precisely control timing for various tasks or applications.
-Use a global variable to identify time intervals and increment time variable(s) within a timer interrupt of an ESP32 in MicroPython.
-You can access these variables from both the timer interrupt and the main loop to perform tasks based on the elapsed time.
+Using the main timer interrupt of the ESP32 in MicroPython is an effective way to precisely control timing for multiple tasks or applications.
+You can implement a fine-grained time domain (e.g., milliseconds) and have each task run based on its own multiple of this base period (e.g., every 1 ms, 10 ms, 100 ms), providing precise and customizable intervals.

+To achieve this, define global variables that keep track of time intervals, allowing for synchronization between the timer interrupt and the main loop.
+Within the timer interrupt, increment these variables regularly.
+Both the timer interrupt and the main program loop can then access these variables to perform tasks based on the elapsed time.

 1. Use breadboard, jumper wires and connect two additional LEDs and resistors to ESP32 GPIO pins 25 and 26 in active-high way.